 More attacks on Bitcoin and cryptocurrencies

 If eliminating local exchanges wasn’t enough, China targeted its restrictions in February 2018 against international exchanges.
 The country would block all the web pages of foreign platforms to stop the commercialization of cryptocurrency.

 That same year, the Asian giant again, through its central bank, closed the doors to Initial Coin Offerings (ICO).
 The decision came after analysts determined that they were suspicious collections and would probably serve to commit fraud.

 Two years ago, the local economic planning agency indicated that Bitcoin mining activities would enter a list of industries that could be closed.
-The argument was that the equipment used consumed a lot of electrical energy, contributing to pollution and wasted resources.
+The argument was that the equipment used consumed much electrical energy, contributing to pollution and wasted resources.

 This week’s most recent restriction occurred when China’s government prohibited financial institutions and payment companies from operating cryptocurrencies.
 The country once again repeated its restrictive formula, and the price of BTC fell back.

-Despite all China's efforts to veto Bitcoin from different flanks, the country has not interrupted its operation.
-Since 2013, the year of its first ban, the price of BTC has gone from $100 to more than $ 64,000 last April, a 640 fold Bitcoin price increase.
+The country has not interrupted its operation despite China’s efforts to veto Bitcoin from different flanks.
+Since 2013, the year of its first ban, the price of BTC has gone from $100 to more than $ 64,000 last April, a 640-fold Bitcoin price increase.

 Elon Musk and Michael Saylor announce the creation of the Bitcoin Mining Council to promote renewable energy.
 The measure promoted by Musk and Saylor seeks to encourage the use of renewable energy for Bitcoin mining precisely to guarantee the sustainability of this practice for the next few years.